 From eland to rhino, wildlife conservation in Africa

 After a successful reccy trip to Zambia late last year Science for Wildlife is currently working with partner organisations to develop a proposal to restore populations of locally extinct or depleted wildlife species in the Lower Zambezi area.
-The project is being undertaken together with the World Wildlife Fund (WWF) Zambia, the Department of National Parks and Wildlife, and local not-for-profit Conservation Lower Zambezi.
+The project is being undertaken together with the Department of National Parks and Wildlife, the World Wildlife Fund (WWF) Zambia, and local not-for-profit organisation Conservation Lower Zambezi.

 The poaching crisis in Africa is very real, and it’s getting out of hand.
 More resources are badly needed to secure protected areas from all levels of poaching; from snaring for commercial bushmeat, which is indiscriminate and impacts many species including large carnivores, through to high level poaching for elehpant ivory and rhino horn.